Jasper-ops698/HSSM-Services/README.md

 # MultiShop

 ## Description

 MultiShop is a platform where users can register to provide and book services.
 Users can access the app through a browser via the link shared in the blog post.

 ## Installation

 1. Clone the repository:
    ```bash
    git clone https://github.com/Jasper-ops698/MultiShop.git
    ```
+2. **Install Pandoc:**
+   This project uses Pandoc to generate PowerPoint presentations from Markdown.
+You must install it on your system for the report download feature to work.

+   - **Windows:** Download the installer from the [Pandoc website](https://pandoc.org/installing.html).
+   - **macOS (using Homebrew):** `brew install pandoc`
+   - **Linux (Debian/Ubuntu):** `sudo apt-get install pandoc`

+   Ensure the Pandoc executable is available in your system's PATH.

-2. Navigate to the project directory:
+3. Navigate to the project directory:
    ```bash
    cd MultiShop
    ```
-3. Install the dependencies:
+4. Install the dependencies:
    ```bash
    npm install
    ```

 ## Usage

 1. Start the development server:

    ```bash
    npm start
    ```

    Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 2. Build the app for production: